-You can’t work in marketing or sales and not know about HubSpot.
+HubSpot dominates the sales and marketing sphere.
 They dominate the inbound marketing space and offer a wealth of services to support teams grow their inbound leads.
-But for those not wanting to commit to a higher cost, we explore HubSpot alternatives you need to try for 2021.
+In this blog we explore the HubSpot alternatives you need to try in 2022.

 Chances are you’ve read a HubSpot blog or even done one of their free marketing courses.
 There’s no denying that HubSpot dominates the inbound marketing space.
 But what about HubSpot alternatives?
 After all, there are plenty of products out there that offer some or all of the same benefits as HubSpot.

 We round up 11 of our favourite HubSpot alternatives for you to try in 2022.
 Let’s get stuck in!

 HubSpot is more than just a CRM, it’s an all-encompassing tool for sales and marketing teams to align and drive revenue.
 Here are a few reasons why HubSpot is so great at what it does: